gspteck/TicketPool/README.md

 Support us by buying awsome merch on our [Teespring page](https://teespring.com/it/stores/gspteck-2).

-Having problems with the code?
-Any suggestions for improvements or ideas for future projects?
+If you find any problems with code or have ANY suggestions for improvements and/or ideas for future projects, Please send us an email at 'gspteck@gmail.com'.
-Please go to our "contact" page on our [website](https://gspteck.wixsite.com/gspteck/) and send us a message.
 We will review it and try our best to fix the code.

 Want to support us?

-BTC: 1qTAq1nMrtMzAZzAYzBMkZhbmcgANT7rB
+BTC: 1Q1ZFsZCXhan1QG9Su1S9xEX75WpecYE3C

-ETH: 0x17E0a2AE9C4Ff4555E62A34eF7E0b21e88935b51
+ETH: 0x3F21aBAd969f9c8B18975B8cb9f039569bF10f0D

-BCH: qq5gnn2dyeex4rpjqauqu7m7jk0vjq09puxhhduz4y
+BCH: bitcoincash:qrdv0y0lgasxs39kwmuvglsduztvmpcrhc24t68p8a

 PayPal: [gspteck@gmail.com](https://paypal.me/gspteck)

-Or just credit us when you use our code (very much appreciated as well).
+or just credit us when you use our code (very much appreciated as well).

 Sincerely,
-the GSPTeck team.
+GSPTeck